 Fish farming operations in the Mediterranean seek to increase output and look to Norway for better gear.
 New equipment for parasite control has put ease on larger scale operations in warm water.

 Picture: Adding oxygen with NetOx Drum during bath treatment against flukes at Andromeda in Alicante.
 Photo: Andromeda Group

 Norwegian large scale fish farming technology has spread to most regions where salmonids today is being produced.
 Further, as farms in warmer waters scale up their operation, Norway is a preferred place to look for new solutions.

 “We have clear ambitions toward increasing the efficiency.
 With modern technology we will be able to reduce labour costs.
 In the Mediterranean area there is a long tradition for the use of manpower in most types of work.
-This included diving for picking out dead fish and for assessing feeding”, explains operations manager Olav K. Øvereng at Andromeda Group, a large scale farming company which grow sea bream at Alicante, Spain.
+This includes diving to remove dead fish and for assessing of feeding”, explains operations manager Olav K. Øvereng at Andromeda Group, a large-scale company producing sea bream at Alicante, Spain.

 Feeding and monitoring

-Mediterranean fish farms have traditionally used small pens and cheap labour in their operations.
-However there is a potential for more profitable farming with larger pens and modern technology.
+Mediterranean fish farms have traditionally used small cages and cheap labour in their operations.
+However, there is a potential for more profitable farming with larger cages and modern technology.

 “Our daily output is between fifteen and twenty tonnes, so compared to Norwegian farms our efficiency can be improved a lot.
 The potential for development is here and the market for farmed fish is good”, explains Mr. Øvereng.

-During the last twelve months Andromeda Group has steadily implemented Norwegian farm equipment onto their farm locations.
-Fully automated feeding has amongst other been introduced with success.
+During the last twelve months Andromeda Group has steadily implemented Norwegian farm equipment into their farm locations.
+Fully automated feeding has among other things been introduced with success.